Top 5 AI Video Tools You Can't Miss in 2026

 Limitations

-• Technical prompts (camera movements, precise lighting) are hit-or-miss
+- Technical prompts (camera movements, precise lighting) are still inconsistent

 Pricing